secnate/VulnTraq/README.md

 # Technology Stack

 ## Frontend:
-- Vue.JS
+- Vue.JS framework with Bootstrap Vue components

 ## Backend:

 - UVDesk: a free open-source ticketing system with [a robust API](https://github.com/uvdesk/api-bundle) and a MySQL database
-- Ngrok: a free utility allowinglocally hosted application to be accessed with a publicly-accessible url
+- Ngrok: a free utility allowing a locally hosted application to be accessed with a publicly-accessible url

-## Systems Engineering:
+## Prototype's System Design:

-Both this prototype's frontend and backend are locally hosted and executed.
+Both this prototype's frontend and backend were locally hosted and executed for this prototype.

 **Backend:**
 The UVDesk backend [was installed](https://computingforgeeks.com/setup-uvdesk-ticketing-system-on-ubuntu/) on an Ubuntu 18.04.6 LTS virtual machine.
-The UVDesk application was locally hosted at port 8080.
-Ngrok made it publicly accessible to the host computer running the virtual machine
+The UVDesk application was hosted within the server at http://localhost:8080.
+Ngrok made it publicly accessible to the host computer running the virtualized server

 **Frontend:**
 The Vue.JS frontend was locally hosted and made API requests through Ngrok to the UVDesk application.

+# Running The Prototype
+To run the frontend, go into the `vulntraq-frontend` folder in the command line and use the `npm run serve` command to display it within your computer's browser at the `http://localhost:8080` address.

+Open the server virtual machine and use Ngrok to reverse proxy it from the http://localhost:8080 to a publicly acessible URL.

+The frontend is then to communicate with the virtualized server using [UVDesk's API](https://github.com/uvdesk/api-bundle).
+The main issue is that sending REST API requests from a frontend running at http://localhost:8080 to the Ngrok-generated URL for accessing the backend creates _Cross-Origin Request Sharing_ errors.

+Given the project's nature, tight time constraints, and extensive efforts in addressing the problem systematically being unsuccessful, there was a need for a speedy workaround.
+Thankfully, one was found.
+It involves running the _VulnTraq_ application's frontend in the Chrome browser with [its same-origin policy temporarily disabled.](https://stackoverflow.com/a/42024918) This prevented such errors from firing on the REST API request -- and for project development to continue.